Waterton Lakes National Park is hiking nirvana in South Alberta, Canada.

 It is common to see deer roaming through town.

-My timing is coordinated to arrive at Zum's Eatery for the 8:00 AM breakfast opening.
-As usual, I am first in line and take my usual table in the uniquely decorated dining area.
-There is a hearty breakfast available here.
-Staff is friendly and service is good, in my experience.
+The timing is coordinated to arrive at Zum's Eatery for the 8:00 AM breakfast opening as usual at the usual table in the uniquely decorated dining area.
+There is a hearty breakfast available where staff are friendly and service is good.

-Following breakfast, I walk across Waterton Avenue to the Waterton Natural History Association which contains a wealth of historical information and a good library of books relevant to the area.
-It also offers a variety of unique gifts.
-The quaint, old building is named, on its exterior, as Waterton Heritage Centre du Patrimoine.
+Following breakfast, a short walk across Waterton Avenue to the Waterton Natural History Association reveals a wealth of historical information, a good library of books relevant to the area and there is also offers a variety of unique gifts.
+The quaint, old building is named on its exterior, as Waterton Heritage Centre du Patrimoine.

-A walk north on Waterton Avenue, with Mount Crandell providing a bold background, delivers me back to the short pier at Emerald Bay for morning-light views of the Prince of Wales Hotel on the other side.
+A walk north on Waterton Avenue, with Mount Crandell providing a bold background, leads to the short pier at Emerald Bay for morning-light views of the Prince of Wales Hotel on the other side.

-Hwy 6 north provides me with the opportunity to stop at a viewpoint overlooking the Waterton Park Front for magnificent views of the Rocky Mountains behind rolling farm and ranch land.
-Beyond Twin Butte and Pincher Creek, I turn left at the intersection with Hwy 3.
+Highway 6 north provides the opportunity to stop at a viewpoint overlooking the Waterton Park Front Range for magnificent views of the Rocky Mountains behind rolling farm and ranch land where the mountains meet the prairies.
+Beyond Twin Butte and Pincher Creek, the turn is left at the intersection with Hwy 3.

-At Hwy.
-3, I am driving west on the Cowboy Trail.
+At Highway 3, the drive proceeds west on the Cowboy Trail.